Your Amp Gauge Can Help Locate The Problem.

 Broken Electric Car Window Wires or Bad Switches.

 If the car window fix tricks above did not help, then you may have a broken wire harness or a bad window switch.
 Most of the standard rocker switches have copper contact pads and paddles that sweep across the contact pads.
 These have a tendency to get burned inside from sparking at the contacts and will eventually stop making contact.

 Rocking the switch repeatedly will sometimes wear off some of the gunk and make a clean spot for the contact.
 If this gets the window to operate the switch will still have to be replaced soon, or it will lose contact and break again.
 (This problem is also common with power locks.)

 On older cars and some new cars, there is a place where the wire harness bends back and forth when the door is open and closed.
 Over time, the copper wires inside break and make a gap inside of the wire itself, causing power windows and sometimes the door locks to stop working.
 This is more prevalent with older cars because car manufacturers have become aware of this problem and have designed harnesses to flex without severe bending.

 To check your car for this problem, open the driver’s door and look at the door jamb where the door hinges are connected to the door.
-If the wire harness that connects the door to the car body has a stiff rubber grommet mounted in the door with the wires running through it, ( this could look like a black rubber hose) then the wires could be broken inside from being bent back and forth from opening and closing the door.
+If the wire harness that connects the door to the car body has a thick rubber grommet mounted in the door with the wires running through it, ( this could look like a black rubber hose), then the wires could be broken inside from being bent back and forth from opening and closing the door.

 To Close A Window With This Problem